Formal admission requirements - Master's level

 (proof of schooling equivalent to 3 years of Norwegian upper secondary school)

-WHAT DOES GSU-LIST MEAN?
+WHAT DOES GSU-LIST CONTAIN?

 - whether a proof of English language proficiency is required or exempted.

 - Nordic nationals with upper secondary school education from these countries (Norway, Finland, Denmark, Sweden and Iceland) must apply through the regular admission office (Søking & opptak) or the Norwegian Universities and College Admission Service.

 - Non-Nordic applicants with upper secondary education from a non-nordic country AND proof of Norwegian language proficiency must apply through (Søking & opptak).
 This applies also to non-Nordic applicants with valid residency in Norway.